AisDisappeared/mysite/README.md

 # mysite
- this is my first project ,
- a django blog website started and going to learn django.
+ this is my first Django project , a django blog website started and going to learn django.